50 Car Expressions and Idioms That Shape the English Language

 Car Crash Idioms and Phrases

 When brakes fail, or when the driver has overstretched themselves, or their vehicle, there is an inevitable consequence.
-These expressions, gleamed from motorists hard-learned experiences, warn others of the impending danger ahead.
+These expressions gleaned from motorist's hard-learned experiences, warn others of the impending danger ahead.

 11. Wrap a car around something

-Used to describe a situation where a car has been involved in a major accident.
+Used to describe a situation where a vehicle has suffered a significant accident.
 Usually where it has collided with a standing object, such as a lamp-post, or tree.

 Example: "I told him to be more careful on that sharp bend.
 He should have slowed down much earlier.
 Perhaps then he wouldn't have wrapped the car around that tree."